 be of a much nobler nature:

-"Act only according to a maxim by which you can at the same time will
+"Act only according to that maxim whereby you can, at the same time, will

 We must not lie, because we could not want everyone to lie, especially not